The Northern Lights

 The best way to see the Northern Lights

 A Hurtigruten voyage along Norway’s coast is one of the best ways to see a life-defining display of the aurora borealis.
-Here are six reasons why.
+Here are six reasons why you should embark on a Northern Lights holiday with us.

 MS Richard With sailing in Norway under the Northern Lights